IT auditing and controls – planning the IT audit [updated 2021]

 - An introduction (executive summary)

-- The findings are in a separate section and grouped by intended recipient
+- The findings are in a separate section and grouped by the intended recipient

 - Your overall conclusion and opinion on the adequacy of controls examined and any identified potential risks

-- Any reservations or qualifications with respect to the audit
+- Any reservations or qualifications concerning the audit.

 - Detailed findings and recommendations

-Finally, there are a few other considerations which you need to be cognizant of when preparing and presenting your final report.
+Finally, there are a few other considerations that you need to be cognizant of when preparing and presenting your final report.
 Who is the audience?
-If the report is going to the audit committee, they may not need to see the minutia that goes into the local business unit report.
+If the report is going to the audit committee, they may not need to see the minutiae that go into the local business unit report.
 You will need to identify the organizational, professional and governmental criteria applied such as GAO-Yellow Book, CobiT or NIST SP 800-53.
-Your report will want to be timely so as to encourage prompt corrective action.
+Your report will want to be timely to encourage prompt corrective action.

-And as a final, final parting comment, if during the course of an IT audit, you come across a materially significant finding, it should be communicated to management immediately, not at the end of the audit.
+And as a final parting comment, if during an IT audit, you come across a materially significant finding, it should be communicated to management immediately, not at the end of the audit.

-You can find other articles related it IT Auditing and Controls here.
+You can find other articles related to IT auditing and controls here.